mindspore-lab/mindone/examples/movie_gen/README.md

 # Movie Gen Video based on MindSpore

-This work is built on the [Movie Gen](https://arxiv.org/abs/2410.13720) from Meta for video generation, personalization, and editing.
-We aim to provide an effcient implementation based on MindSpore.
+This project is built on the [Movie Gen](https://arxiv.org/abs/2410.13720) paper by Meta for video generation, personalization, and editing.
+We aim to explore an efficient implementation  based on MindSpore and Ascend NPUs.

 ## 📑 Development Plan

+This project is in an early stage and under active development.
+We welcome the open-source community to contribute to this project!

 - Temporal Autoencoder (TAE)
   - [x] Inference
-  - [x] Training (UCF-101)
+  - [x] Training
 - MovieGenVideo-5B (T2I/V)
   - [x] Inference
   - [x] Training stage 1: T2I 256px